cyberark/secretless-broker/demos/conjur-oss/INSTRUCTIONS.md

 ## Deploy your application with Secretless

 The bash script snippet below generates a Kubernetes Deployment manifest with an application + Secretless.
-Modify to suit your needs.
+Here we provide an example container representing the application and we call it `app`.
+Replace this container with your application's container definition.

 ```bash
 #!/usr/bin/env bash